Mohsen-mhm/counter-strick-game/README.md

 In this request, a person named `<username>` joins one of the terrorist or counter-terrorist teams at `<time>`.

-`<username>` is always followed by exactly one of the strings Terrorist or Counter-Terrorist, which respectively indicate the team this player joins.
+`<username>` is always followed by exactly one of the strings **"Terrorist"** or **"Counter-Terrorist"**, which respectively indicate the team this player joins.

-If the following problems exist, you must print exactly one of the following errors in order.
+If the following problems exist, you must print "exactly" one of the following errors in order.
 If several items occur together, the item with a lower number should be done.

-If a player (in each of these two teams) with such a username has already entered the game, print the message you are already in this game.
+1. If a player (in each of these two teams) with such a username has already entered the game, print the message **"you are already in this game"**.
-If the capacity of the team that this player wants to join is complete.
-It means that at that moment there are 10 players in the team of this player, print the message this team is full.
+2. If the capacity of the team that this player wants to join is complete.
+It means that at that moment there are 10 players in the team of this player, print the message **"this team is full"**.
-Otherwise, add this player to the desired team and print the message this user added to `[Terrorist/Counter-Terrorist]` and put the name of the team in the last string.
+3. Otherwise, add this player to the desired team and print the message **"this user added to `[Terrorist/Counter-Terrorist]`"** and put the name of the team in the last string.

 #### Example input from this command: